VR-Caps: A Virtual Environment for Capsule Endoscopy: Evaluated Tasks and Results

 Determining the position of abnormalities is one of the significant challenges in capsule endoscopy, and this requires accurate localization of capsules inside the patient body.
 Therefore, numerous studies have been conducted in capsule localization such as Radio Frequency localization, Time of Arrival based localization and image-based localization.
 With the recent developments in image processing techniques, image-based localization methods consisting of pose and depth estimation including Principal Component Analysis (PCA), Vector Quantization (VQ), and machine learning techniques become popular \citep{dey2017wireless}.
 More recently, numerous deep learning approaches that require large amounts of data have been developed for visual odometry and depth estimation tasks \citep{wang2017deepvo,zhan2018unsupervised,almalioglu2019selfvio}.
 In this work, the state-of-the-art unsupervised depth and visual odometry deep learning method SC-SfMLearner \citep{bian2019unsupervised} is used to evaluate the effectiveness of synthetic data generated from VR-Caps in pose and depth estimation tasks.

 To perform comparative analysis in pose estimation, the SC-SfMLearner network is used in two different training scenarios.
 In the first scenario, the network is trained using only real endoscopic dataset (EndoSLAM \citep{ozyoruk2020quantitative}) which is acquired from ex-vivo real porcine organ instances and contains endoscopy recordings with 6-DoF ground truth pose.
 The training is performed with $2,210$ frames, $200$ epochs with a batch size of $4$ and learning rate of $1e-4$.
 In the second scenario, the same network is first trained with VR-Caps synthetic data, and then fine-tuned on EndoSLAM dataset using the same hyperparameter settings in the first scenario.
 The synthetic data used for pre-training consists of $2,039$ frames and the network is trained for $210$ epochs with a batch size of $4$ and a learning rate of $1e-4$.
 Both models are tested on an EndoSLAM test data with four trajectories containing $1135$ and $1525$ images from small intestine and $942$ and $949$ images from colon.
 Three metrics are used to evaluate the pose estimation performance of these networks: (1) $ATE$ (Absolute Trajectory Error)

 where $d(p,q) = \left((p_1-q_1)^2+(p_2-q_2)^2+(p_3-q_3)^2\right)^{1/2}$ is the Euclidean distance and $p,q \in \mathbb{R}^{3}$ stand for estimated global pose of camera and the ground truth counterparts on the trajectory, respectively.
 Since both predicted and ground truth trajectories are arbitrarily specified, we use rigid-body transformation in $p$ to a solution that maps the predicted trajectory onto the ground truth trajectory $q$.
-(2) $RPE_{trans}$ (translational relative pose error), and (3) $RPE_{rot}$ (rotational relative pose error) which are stated as:
+(2) $RPE_{trans}$ (Translational Relative Pose Error), and (3) $RPE_{rot}$ (Rotational Relative Pose Error) which are stated as: